maxkeppeler/sheets/README.md

 For the default time sheet use it as following:
 ```
 CalendarSheet().show(this) { // Build and show
-  title("What's your date of birth?") // Set the title of the bottom sheet
+  title("What's your date of birth?") // Set the title of the sheet
   onPositive { dateStart, dateEnd ->
     // Handle date or range
   }